-As at 31 December 2022, the anticipated credit losses from contract receivables - from sales were £133k (2021: £134k).
+As at 31 December 2023, the anticipated credit losses from contract receivables - sales debtors were £29k (2022: £133k).
 These receivables mainly relate to publishing customers where part of the balance due may be in dispute.
 A portion of the receivables is expected to be recovered.
 The ageing of these receivables is as follows: